 Not every single person you meet will be your cup of tea.
 But if you feel called to, offer up a method of contacting you after the initial meeting.
 Whether it’s a formal email or a social media account, let them know that they have the opportunity to stay connected with you moving forward.
 Relationships of all kinds only strengthen if you continue to nurture them.

 It’s okay to laugh at yourself in the middle of everything.
 People appreciate authenticity.
 And a smile is a genuine way to express your good intentions and make people feel comfortable around you.

-The next time you’re out meeting new people, have fun and remember these tips.
-Keep in mind that the skills you get to practice while studying abroad can also be applied to your future endeavours such as job interviews, group projects, presentations, workshops and more.
+The next time you’re out meeting new people, remember to have fun.
+Keep in mind that the skills you get to practice while studying abroad can also be applied to your future endeavours such as job interviews, group projects, presentations, workshops, and more.
 Make the best of it!